carbon-language/carbon-lang/llvm/docs/LangRef.rst

     attribute for return values and can only be applied to one parameter.

 ``returned``
-    This indicates that the value of the function always returns the value of the parameter as its return value.
-This is an optimization hint to the code generator when generating the caller, allowing tail call optimization and omission of register saves and restores in some cases;
-    it is not checked or enforced when generating the callee.
+    This indicates that the function always returns the argument as its return value.
+This is an optimization hint to the code generator when generating the caller, allowing tail call optimization and omission of register saves and restores in some cases; it is not checked or enforced when generating the callee.
 The parameter and the function return type must be valid operands for the :ref:`bitcast instruction <i_bitcast>`.
 This is not a valid attribute for return values and can only be applied to one parameter.

 .. _gc: